PeterBengtson/Ooloi-docs/guides/POLYMORPHIC_API_GUIDE.md

 ;; You get atomic composition without the STM complexity!
 ```

-**Bottom line:** Use `dosync` when you need atomic composition, let VPD operations handle the rest.
+Use `dosync` for atomic composition; VPD operations handle individual transactions automatically.

 ### Platform Abstraction: What the API Brings vs. How It Does It

-Ooloi's API succeeds as a platform by **hiding implementation complexity while exposing musical capability**:
+Ooloi's API operates as a platform by hiding implementation complexity while exposing musical capability:

 **What the API Brings (Musical Focus):**
 - Operations that mirror musical thinking: `add-musician`, `transpose-element`, `set-tempo`